yu-i-i/overleaf-cep/.github/ISSUE_TEMPLATE/bug_report.md

 <!--

-Note: If you are using www.overleaf.com and have a problem,
-      or if you would like to request a new feature please contact the support team at support@overleaf.com

-      This form should only be used to report bugs in the Community Edition release of Overleaf.
+Note: This form should only be used to report bugs in the
+      Extended CE release of Overleaf.

 -->